Volunteer Position Description

 Mark DeGarmo Dance (AKA Dynamic Forms, Inc.) is a New York City-based nonprofit dance organization founded in 1987 with a social justice and equity mission that has produced over 100 original dances and 28 international tours with government and corporate backing involving cultural diplomacy and exchange across 13 countries.
 Our choice of the schools where we bring our educational programs, and the audiences with whom we share our choreographic work, has always been driven by an anti-racism stance.
 MDD’s mission integrates education, performance, and intercultural community through dance.
 President Barack Obama commended Mark DeGarmo Dance for its contributions to our “communities and the nation.”
 The National Endowment for the Arts deemed MDD’s public elementary school education programs “a national model.”
 Manhattan Borough President Gale A. Brewer declared November 17, 2017 as “Mark DeGarmo Dance Day in Manhattan.”

-We seek Advisory Group Members for MDD’s Strategic Planning Task Force 2021 to begin in September 2021.
+We seek Advisory Group Members for MDD’s Vision Quest Strategic Planning Task Force 2022-23 to continue in fall 2022.
 Advisors will bring a variety of new perspectives to MDD’s strategic planning for its next decade of development.
 These new approaches are especially valuable during COVID-19 and this unprecedented era’s risks, challenges and opportunities.
 We seek to diversify and develop new revenue streams via new and existing programs and collaborative opportunities.
-We want to leverage our 33-year history, including our artist-driven archive-in-development and our local, national, and international contacts and networks.
+We want to leverage our 35-year history, including our artist-driven archive-in-development and our local, national, and international contacts and networks.

-● Serve on, and lend your name to, our Advisory Group to our Strategic Planning Task Force 2021.
+● Serve on, and lend your name to, our Advisory Group to our Vision Quest Strategic Planning Task Force 22-23.

 ● Disseminate our call for volunteer Task Force members to your networks.